 Within your vehicle, Bluetooth can be used for voice calls (channeling the phone’s audio through your car’s speakers) or to stream music from your smartphone.
 Some systems are limited to calls, but the majority of aftermarket units can connect both voice and music.
-As you can imagine, Bluetooth integration can significantly reduce driver distraction, making it a fundamental tool for just about anyone.
+As you can imagine, Bluetooth integration can significantly reduce driver distraction, too, making it a fundamental tool for just about anyone.
 In fact, most states have laws that require hands-free calling while driving.

-With this in mind, let’s review the three ways you can quickly, easily, and affordably add Bluetooth functionality to your vehicle.
+With this in mind, let’s review the ways you can quickly, easily, and affordably add Bluetooth functionality to your vehicle.

-If pulling wires apart just isn’t your cup of tea, by far the easiest way to add Bluetooth is with a universal kit, such as the iClever Himbox HB01.
+If pulling wires apart just isn’t your cup of tea, by far the easiest way to add Bluetooth is with a universal kit, such as the iClever Himbox Plus.
 As the name implies, these standalone units work in just about any car thanks to a built-in speaker and microphone.
 Many of these systems clip onto your sun visor or can be mounted wherever you’d like with suction cups or tape.

 There are pros and cons to these systems.
 On the plus side, many universal kits can be easily moved from vehicle to vehicle, so if you do a lot of car swapping and don’t want to pay for multiple units, you can just take the device with you.
 Unfortunately, systems that don’t wire into your factory audio unit won’t be able to integrate with your phone’s music apps.
 And, note that mounting the device with tape could leave a nasty mark on your dashboard.

-Option No. 2: Aftermarket audio units
+Aftermarket audio units

 Replacing your vehicle’s head unit is a great option for those that want the greatest range of audio functionality.
 This process does require some labor, and you’ll need to embrace the “aftermarket” look of your new system, but most devices come with easy-to-follow instructions.
 With patience, common tools, and a couple hours, most people can replace their stereo system.
 Don’t want the hassle?
 Many electronics stores offer installation for around $100.

 There’s a broad range of replacement stereo systems on the market.
 Fortunately, even the most affordable units feature Bluetooth integration for hands-free calling.
-As you work up the price ladder, other features like Bluetooth music streaming, complete smartphone integration (so you can access your phone’s apps through the car stereo), text messaging (reading your messages out loud so you keep your eyes on the road), and voice commands become available.
+As you work up the price ladder, features like Bluetooth music streaming, complete smartphone integration (so you can access your phone’s apps through the car stereo), text messaging (reading your messages out loud so you keep your eyes on the road), and voice commands become available.
 You can even add units featuring Apple CarPlay or Android Auto.

 The best part of a factory adapter is that it has been specifically engineered for your make and model vehicle, so you’ll have the best possible audio quality and vehicle-specific installation instructions.
 If you just want Bluetooth for hands-free calling and possibly music streaming (some systems are restricted to phone audio), then there’s no need to replace your entire head unit.

-Installation time and difficulty will depend on the manufacturer, but most systems require you to remove the factory stereo, wire in the adapter, then route a wired microphone to the back of the head unit.
-When all’s said and done, you’ll be able to make and answer calls via Bluetooth through your factory system.
+Installation time and difficulty will depend on the manufacturer, but most systems require you to remove the factory stereo, wire in the adapter, and route a wired microphone to the back of the head unit.
+When all is said and done, you’ll be able to make and answer calls via Bluetooth through your factory system.
 In addition to maintaining the stock aesthetic, these adapters are usually pretty cheap, with the average setup costing less than $100.
 Luxury automakers generally charge more for their devices, but hey, what else is new?